-During his first legislative session, Schmitt passed 43 sponsored, co- and multi-sponsored bills, with a bipartisan legislative focus on tax relief, ethics reform, preservation of our community and natural resources, and delivering our fair share of funding from Albany.
+During legislative sessions, Schmitt passed more bills than usual for a minority party member, including nine prime-sponsored pieces of legislation and over 75 sponsored and cosponsored bills.
+Schmitt’s bipartisan legislative focus was on tax relief, public safety, ethics reform, preservation of our community and natural resources and delivering our fair share of funding from Albany.

 Colin serves as a Sergeant in the Army National Guard.
-He completed Army Basic Combat Training at Fort Benning, GA, and finished as distinguished honor graduate from Fort Lee as a 92A automated logistics supply specialist and completed the Fort Dix NCO Academy Basic Leaders Course (BLC).
-He is currently assigned to the 1569th Transportation Company in New Windsor, New York Army National Guard.
+He completed Army Basic Combat Training at Fort Benning, GA, and was a distinguished honor graduate from Fort Lee as a 92A automated logistics supply specialist and completed the Fort Dix NCO Academy Basic Leaders Course (BLC).
+He was activated, while serving as a State Assemblyman, for the federal COVID-19 mission and the Buffalo Blizzard Mission.
+He is currently assigned to the 53rd Troop Command HHD, New York Army National Guard.

-While still in high school, Colin joined the staff of then-Assemblywoman Annie Rabbitt–beginning as a volunteer, then becoming an intern and eventually the youngest aide ever hired by the New York State Assembly.
+While still in high school, Colin joined the staff of then-Assemblywoman Annie Rabbitt–beginning as a volunteer, then becoming an intern and eventually, at the time, the youngest aide ever hired by the New York State Assembly.

 In 2015, Colin was honored by the Lymphatic Education and Research Network and “Connor’s Spartans” for his work as a state Senate staff member on behalf of the lymphatic disease community.

 Prior to his election to the Assembly, Colin served as Chief of Staff for the Town of New Windsor.
-He helped oversee the town’s operations and worked to deliver real results for local residents by helping secure significant economic development investment for the community and hundreds of thousands of dollars in grant funding for various town projects, including restoration of the historic New Windsor Woodlawn Cemetery and the establishment of a town tree committee and Arbor Day celebration honoring first responders and veterans.
-The construction of an all-inclusive playground at Kristi Babcock Memorial Park, at no expense to taxpayers, to provide the opportunity for children of all abilities to play together is still one of his proudest accomplishments.
+He helped oversee the town’s operations and worked to deliver real results for local residents by helping to secure significant economic development investment for the community and hundreds of thousands of dollars in grant funding for various town projects.
+These projects included the restoration of the historic New Windsor Woodlawn Cemetery and the establishment of a town tree committee and Arbor Day celebration honoring first responders and veterans.
+The construction of an all-inclusive playground at Kristi Babcock Memorial Park, at no expense to taxpayers, providing an opportunity for children of all abilities to play together is still one of his proudest accomplishments.
 This is the largest such playground in the region and is open year-round to the public.

-Schmitt is also a licensed commercial real estate agent with his wife, Nikki, who is broker of their third-generation family business.
+Schmitt is a licensed commercial real estate agent, with his wife Nikki, who is a broker at their third-generation family business.

-Colin is a member of numerous community, civic, and fraternal organizations.
-He is a parishioner of St. Mary’s Washingtonville.
+Colin is a member of numerous community, civic and fraternal organizations and a parishioner of a local Catholic Parish.

 Colin is an alumnus of Empire State American Legion Boys State and proudly represented New York at American Legion Boys Nation.
 Colin regularly supports the Boys State program, including an annual keynote address to the new class of Staters.

 Colin’s father is a retired FDNY Lieutenant and his sister is a local police officer.
-His mother, Jill, is a certified ADAC counselor.
 Many of Colin’s extended family are members of area labor unions.

-Colin resides in New Windsor with his wife, Nikki Pagano-Schmitt, and their adopted Catahoula, Quincy.
+Colin is married to his wife, Nikki Pagano-Schmitt, and they have an adopted dog, Quincy.
 The pair were married in the fall of 2018 and had a beautiful Hudson Valley wedding.